Plastic Straw Pollution Problem

-Next time you order a drink, ask yourself if you need a plastic straw to go with it.
-The answer should always be no. Plastic straws should never be used because they are toxic to the human body and animals, and are harmful to the ocean, and the environment, which is why we should use ban it and use safer alternatives such as bamboo, metal, and paper straws.
+The next time someone orders a drink, they should ask themselves if they need a plastic straw to go with it.
+The answer should always be no. Plastic straws should never be used because they are harmful to humans, animals and the environment, which is why we should ban it and use safer alternatives such as bamboo, metal, and paper straws.

-In order to stop plastic straws from harming us and our environment any further, we must ban them altogether.
+In order to stop plastic straws from killing us and our environment any further, we must ban them altogether.
 It would be the best step to take.
-Plastic straws should be banned for our own wellbeing and they should be replaced with more eco-friendly alternatives such as reusable stainless steel straws, glass straws, bamboo and paper straws.
-We must act as a community to band together and not use plastic straws.
-We must use our freedom of speech and use our voice to get the nation to understand that banning plastic straws is the only way to save our environment and everyone in it.
-We must try to end the plastic problem.
+Plastic straws should not be used for our own wellbeing and they should be replaced with more eco-friendly alternatives such as reusable stainless-steel straws, glass straws, bamboo and paper straws.
+We must take our health into our own hands and save ourselves and the innocent animals from plastic straws.